 If you are contemplating a second or subsequent bankruptcy filing, we can help you to determine whether you are eligible to file again.
 To discuss your circumstances with a sympathetic and experienced attorney, contact the Birmingham bankruptcy lawyers of [firm-name], by calling [phone-number].

 In order to prevent abuse of the bankruptcy system, there are wait times imposed that bar an individual from entering a swift-moving cycle of accruing and discharging debts.
 The following are some basic guidelines regarding these restrictions:

 If a person pays back their unsecured creditors in full in a Chapter 13 case, they may have the 6-year waiting period waived by the courts for filing Chapter 7 bankruptcy.
 This is also the case if these debtors cover 70 percent or more of their debts to the best of their ability in their Chapter 13 case.

-For assistance with a potential second or third bankruptcy, contact the Birmingham bankruptcy attorneys of GREENWAY BANKRUPTCY LAW, LLC, at (205) 324-4000 today We will help to ensure that you are fully and properly advised of your legal rights.
+For assistance with a potential second or third bankruptcy, contact the Birmingham bankruptcy attorneys of [firm-name], at [phone-number] today We will help to ensure that you are fully and properly advised of your legal rights.